Browsing descriptive guides in the Texas Digital Archive (TDA)

 Figure 2.
 Manuscripts collections landing page.

 Individual series can be browsed on this page (see Figure 4, below.)
 Use the options on the left-hand side to refine your selection as needed.
-Click on the preview image (or red rectangle, when a preview image is not available) to view the series.
+Click anywhere inside one of the rectangles to view the materials for that series.

-Navigate using the preview images until you find the records that you are seeking.
+Navigate using the rectangles until you find the records that you are seeking.
 Scroll down the page to load additional results.

 How to find related records